ManasKumarMeher/Apnacollage-Demo/README.md

 # Apnacollage-Demo
-This is my first git Repository.
+This is my first git Repository.Author- Prachu Kumar
-Author- Prachu Kumar